 If I am pregnant or breastfeeding are there extra steps that I should take to prevent exposure to infectious disease while working in a dental office?

-Pregnant and breastfeeding workers should follow the same standard precautions as any worker to prevent exposure to pathogens that can be spread by blood, saliva, or other body fluids.
+Pregnant and breastfeeding workers should follow the same standard precautions as all workers to prevent exposure to pathogens that can be spread by blood, saliva, or other body fluids.
 These precautions include proper hand washing.
 The Centers for Disease Control and Prevention has a document with guidelines for infection control in dental health care settings at https://www.cdc.gov/mmwr/preview/mmwrhtml/rr5217a1.htm.

 Also, make sure you are up to date on all your immunizations.
 Healthcare providers are considered at high risk for acquiring or transmitting hepatitis B, influenza, measles, mumps, rubella, pertussis (whooping cough), and varicella.
 Discuss your personal health history with your healthcare provider to see if there are additional vaccine recommendations.